-Now that it's summer, you undoubtedly have a list of outside work to be completed - build a deck, plant some trees, install a gym set for the children, or more.
+Now that fall is here, if your list of outside work isn't completed there's still time - build a deck, plant some trees, install a gym set for the children, or more.

 As a homeowner you may be aware of Diggers Hotline for large excavation projects that dig deep, but do you realize that you need to

 contact Diggers Hotline for projects that involve any digging in your yard?
 State law (Wisconsin statute 182.0175) requires everyone to contact Diggers Hotline